chocolatetoothpaste/camino/README.md

 The reason for passing through the HTTP response object is to give the user total control over how requests are responded too.
 The intent of this library is to stay out of the way.

-Valid options for camino.listen "options" (again, browser only) argument are:
+Valid options for camino.listen "options" argument are:

+Server and Browser:

+**sort** --- boolean, if true will sort routes for best possible URL resolution

+Browser only:

 **decode** --- decode query string data using decodeURI, defaults to true